 Impossible to talk about social media platforms without mentioning the one that has exploded since 2016 when it was released: TikTok.

-TikTok is estimated to have over 800 million active users, most of whom fall into the age group of Gen Z and Millennials (15 to 30 mostly).
-TikTok is also the most downloaded app on the Apple App Store.
-If your target audience is older, you may not have to spend a lot of time promoting on this platform, but also popular and spreading quickly, it may be worth trying to grab some of the momentum. from TikTok.
+TikTok is estimated to have over 800 million active users, most of whom are in the Gen Z and Millennial age groups (primarily 15-30 years old).
+TikTok is also the most downloaded app on Apple's App Store.
+If your target audience is older, you might not need to dedicate a lot of time to promoting on this platform, but given its popularity and rapid growth, it could be worth trying to capitalize on TikTok's momentum.

 Build your brand on TikTok

-Instead of thinking of TikTok as a specific place to promote new blog posts, it's better to think of it as a platform to build your brand.
-In the same way that Snapchat is used to entertain, the same can be said of TikTok, and the real opportunity is to use it as a platform for high-level blogging marketing efforts that may not involve promoting every individual article that you publish.
+Instead of viewing TikTok as a specific place to promote new blog posts, it's better to think of it as a platform for building your brand.
+Just as Snapchat is used for entertainment, the same can be said of TikTok, and the real opportunity lies in using it as a platform for high-level blog marketing efforts that don't necessarily involve promoting every individual post you publish.

-On TikTok, you'll notice celebrities creating funny short videos that are relevant to the cultural happenings going on right now.
-They don't create a lot of videos directly promoting their new movies or TV shows, but they often show a different side to their audience.
+On TikTok, you'll notice that celebrities create short, funny videos that are relevant to current cultural events.
+They don't create many videos directly promoting their new movies or TV shows, but they often show a different side of themselves to their audience.
 This is more of a long-term strategy, and you should apply the same principles when considering TikTok in your own blog marketing mix.

 How to grow your TikTok audience